 The main cetacean species occurring in Rough 47/8A decommissioning area (Quadrant 47) are white-beaked dolphin and harbour porpoise, with sightings occurring throughout the year (Section 3).
 Rough 47/8A overlaps with the Southern North Sea SAC submitted for the protection of Annex II species harbour porpoise (JNCC, 2019).
 Further species observed in the surrounding areas include minke whale, bottlenose dolphin, common dolphin and white-sided dolphin.

 There are major differences in the hearing capabilities of the different marine mammal species and, consequently, vulnerability to impact from underwater noise differs between species.
-Southall et al. (2007) established a classification based upon the hearing types of different marine mammal species (Table 9.1)
+Table 9.1 shows the classification based upon the hearing types of different marine mammal species as updated by the National Marine Fisheries Service (2024).

 Cetacean functional hearing group